-Graduates may go on to further study at doctoral level and may apply for a PhD within the School, which has an established research environment.
+Graduates may go on to further study at doctoral level and may choose to apply for a PhD within the School, which has an established research environment.

 Example research areas in the School include: